Best VPS hosting providers 2022: how to pick the right plan?

-Because you get resources dedicated entirely to your account, there should be no issues in terms of how much traffic your host can handle.
+Because you get resources dedicated entirely to your account, there should be no issues related to traffic spikes.
 That’s left to the CPU, RAM, and bandwidth that you get.
 So 2 main metrics in terms of performance remain uptime and response time.

 - Uptime shows how much (percentage) the server stays up.
 Ideally, it’s close to 100%.
 Everything below 99.91% should be questioned.
 Reliable providers guarantee at least 99.9% uptime and back it with their Service Level Agreements (SLA).

 - Response time shows how long servers take to respond to a request (just any “ping” sent their way).
 In this metric, I’m looking for stability and speed.
 The faster, the better, but everything up to 600ms is considered a good result on a bare server.

 Of course, you can only see these metrics by monitoring the service.
 So you’d need to search VPS reviews (like this one right here).
 Or, you can see if providers have good money-back terms and try out the services yourself.

 Ease of use: managed vs unmanaged VPS